-Every physical therapist, occupational therapist and physiatrist wants their PT practice marketing to attract and retain patients, provide effective and efficient patient care, maximize outcomes and achieve excellence with an evidence-based clinical practice.
-That’s a significant challenge these days.
+Every physical therapist, occupational therapist and physiatrist wants their physical therapy practice marketing to attract and retain patients, provide effective and efficient patient care, maximize outcomes and achieve excellence with an evidence-based clinical practice.
+These days, that’s a significant challenge.

-But your PT promotional program is not working hard enough if the goal is simply to sustain a good practice.
-Advertising and marketing for the physical therapist today is more than survival, it has to work on many fronts and with many target audiences-protecting the existing base as well as growing the practice profitably.
+Even if your goal is to simply to sustain a good practice, it’s likely your promotional efforts aren’t doing what you need them to.
+Advertising and marketing for the physical therapist today, whether through paid ads or physical therapy SEO, is more than survival, it has to work on many fronts and with many target audiences.

 If you’ve navigated your way to this page, it’s likely that you:

 And having been able to solve some of the toughest marketing and advertising issues for hundreds of practices around the nation, we know it’s complex and competitive.

 Public demand for services is up, and competition has also increased.
 As it is with marketing for many medical and healthcare professionals, it is a highly dynamic business landscape—mergers, acquisitions and “roll-ups” are increasing competition for physical therapists trying to capture higher paying cases.
 At the same time, the demand for services has grown with the graying of baby boomers in America and the shifts in healthcare delivery systems.

 If there is “good news” about physical therapy marketing and advertising, it’s that there’s an amazing spectrum of audiences and opportunities.
 In fact, PT practices typically have more things to talk about, more promotional gateways and more ways to generate revenue than many other medical and healthcare specialties.